Monthly Archives: July 2012

 The Egyptian uprising, which began in early 2011 and led to the ousting of President Hosni Mubarak and the establishment of a transitional government under the Supreme Council of the Armed Forces (SCAF), has had a devastating effect on archaeological sites throughout the country.
 Since the beginning of the revolution, illegal digging and looting at Egyptian archaeological sites, as well as break-ins at artifact storehouses, have increased 100-fold.
 This increase can be attributed to a number of factors, including the breakdown of security and order across the country, political instability, economic necessity, backlash against the old regime and old-fashioned greed.
 El-Hibeh is one of these threatened archaeological sites.

 Located approximately 200 miles from Cairo, the ancient city mound was founded during the Third Intermediate Period, and contains remains from the Pharaonic, Ptolemaic, Roman, Coptic, and early Islamic periods.
-Carol Redmount, an archaeologist at the University of California, Berkeley, has been excavating there since 2001.
-As early as June 2011, her team began ...(MORE ...)
+Carol Redmount, an archaeologist at the University of California, Berkeley, has been ...(MORE ...)

 UNESCO mourns loss of cultural heritage in Bamiyan valley

 The Bamiyan Buddhas will not be rebuilt.
 Instead, UNESCO, the United Nations Educational, Scientific and Cultural Organization, has decided instead to transform the site into a sanctuary where the international community can meditate on the losses of cultural heritage and contemplate how to change the pattern of destruction that leaves the world without a past.
 They have chosen Andrea Bruno, an architect who has been involved with the project since 2001, to spearhead the site design.

 The decision not to reconstruct the Bamiyan Buddhas, which were bombed by the Taliban in March 2001, is practical for many reasons.
 The site is more than just rubble– rubble weighing more than 60 tons– it is tied like a spider web to political, religious, economical, and archeological issues.
 As I discussed in my article, Ten years later: The Buddhas of Bamiyan, UNESCO was faced with a myriad of plans.
-It has taken 11 years for UNESCO to come to some conclusion about ...(MORE ...)
+It has ...(MORE ...)

 Experts lend opinions to the discussion of unprovenanced antiquities